-The difficulty for Ray was no one wanted to fight him; he had to take on middleweights to stay active.
-Robinson gave away more than ten pounds when he first faced LaMotta but it hardly mattered.
+Both LaMotta and Robinson turned pro in 1941, Ray a welterweight, Jake a solid middleweight.
+Ray got off to a fast start as a pro and by the time of their first meeting in October of 1942, he was 35-0 and already a top ranked welterweight.
+But the difficulty for Robinson was no one wanted to fight him and he had to take on middleweights to stay active.
+He gave away more than ten pounds when he first faced LaMotta but it hardly mattered.
 With his quick hands and excellent footwork, he took seven of ten rounds.
-Four months later they met again and it proved to be a very different contest.
+Four months later they met again but it proved a very different contest.
 LaMotta fought with fury, cutting off the ring, bulling his way inside, pounding right hands to the body and left hooks upstairs.
-In the eighth round he handed Sugar Ray the first knockdown of his career, LaMotta’s ferocious attack sending Robinson through the ropes.
-He took a close but unanimous decision, and gave Ray his first defeat.
+In round eight he handed Sugar Ray the first knockdown of his career, Jake’s ferocious attack sending Robinson through the ropes.
+LaMotta took a close but unanimous decision and gave Ray his first defeat.

-The savage battering LaMotta endured quickly became the stuff of legend, and was further immortalized in the 1980 film “Raging Bull,” though in the most outlandish and melodramatic manner, with Robert DeNiro’s LaMotta confronting Robinson in the ring and boasting, “You never got me down, Ray.”
+The savage battering LaMotta endured quickly became the stuff of legend, and was further immortalized in the 1980 film Raging Bull, though in the most outlandish and melodramatic manner, with Robert DeNiro’s LaMotta confronting Robinson in the ring and boasting, “You never got me down, Ray.”
 This never occurred.
 In truth, LaMotta could barely stand, let alone walk over and taunt Sugar Ray.
 His handlers half-carried the dazed and battered fighter to his corner and tended to him for some twenty minutes before he was able to walk to his dressing room.
 LaMotta was never the same, never again fought for a world title, and three years later, he retired. — Michael Carbert